grantjr1842/delayed-streams-modeling/PLAN.md

 - [x] Update `scripts/format_moshi_log.py` to skip writing when the sanitized output already matches the destination file.
 - [x] Refresh `README.md` to explain the new watcher behavior (incremental mirroring, what directories to run it from, and why it’s more lightweight).
 - [x] Verify the refactored pipeline by running `python scripts/watch_moshi_logs.py --once` on a test log and confirming only new entries are appended.

+### 4. Pre-Ampere CUDA guardrail · Branch: feat/pre-ampere-workflow
+- [x] Locate the recommended GPU capability detection requirement in the docs/roadmap and figure out what signals the script needs to emit for SM75 operators.
+- [x] Implement `scripts/check_gpu_capability.py` so it inspects CUDA devices (torch first, `nvidia-smi` fallback), flags compute capability < 8.0, and points to the fp16 converter/config.
+  - [x] Provide a simulation/override flag so we can test both pre-Ampere and Ampere messaging even on GPU-less CI.
+- [x] Document the new helper in the README’s pre-Ampere workflow section plus log it in CHANGELOG/IMPLEMENTATION_HISTORY and mark the ROADMAP item complete.
+- [x] Validate via `python scripts/check_gpu_capability.py --simulate sm75` and `--simulate sm90`, formatting/linting as needed.

+### 5. SM75 automation & CI smoke · Branch: feat/pre-ampere-workflow
+- [x] Ship a one-shot helper (e.g., `scripts/prep_sm75_assets.py`) that detects GPU capability, skips redundant work when already on Ampere, and invokes the bf16->fp16 converter so operators only run a single command.
+  - [x] Wire dry-run/simulation flags so CI and CPU-only hosts can verify the automation path.
+- [x] Resolve the `recv_loop` websocket reset by making the Rust-server Python clients close gracefully and validating with `python -m py_compile scripts/stt_from_file_rust_server.py scripts/stt_from_mic_rust_server.py`.
+  - [x] Add explicit cancellation + close paths in both scripts so moshi-server receives a clean closing handshake even when the smoke test ends abruptly.
+  - [x] Shield the shutdown sequence so Ctrl+C / cancellation still runs the close handshake before the websocket drops.
+- [x] Stop the resurfaced `recv_loop` handshake error by making the Rust-server Python clients flush a stream-end marker + silence even when users Ctrl+C mid-run.
+  - [x] Wire a graceful shutdown signal into both scripts so send/receive tasks exit cleanly instead of dropping the socket.
+  - [x] Document the behavior shift and remind operators to re-run `python -m py_compile scripts/stt_from_file_rust_server.py scripts/stt_from_mic_rust_server.py` after touching the helpers.
+- [x] Refresh README plus living docs so the recommended workflow points to the helper and the roadmap item stays honest.
+- [x] Add a GitHub Actions workflow that exercises the helper and runs a simulated `moshi-server` smoke test against the SM75 config so CUDA regressions surface early even without GPUs.
+  - [x] Provide `scripts/run_sm75_smoke_test.py` with a `--simulate-success` mode for CI plus hooks to run the real binary when GPUs are available.
+- [x] Validate by running the helper + smoke scripts in simulation mode and ensure `.github/workflows/sm75-smoke.yml` passes `act`/lint expectations if applicable.

+### 6. Friendly log formatter · Branch: feat/log-display-friendly
+- [x] Build `scripts/format_moshi_log.py` to strip ANSI artifacts, convert UTC timestamps to a local 12-hour format, and normalize characters when generating friendly Moshi logs.
+- [x] Regenerate `logs/moshi-logs/log.config-stt-en_fr-lowram-sm75.2025-11-15` from the raw trace so the sample log shares the new layout.
+- [x] Document the formatter usage (command line + generated path) in `README.md` so operators can keep future logs readable.
+- [x] Capture the formatter work in `CHANGELOG.md`, `ROADMAP.md`, and `IMPLEMENTATION_HISTORY.md`.

+### 7. Close handshake resets · Branch: fix/handshake-reset
+- [x] Close the WebSocket from both Rust-server helpers immediately after they flush the stream-end marker and trailing silence so Ctrl+C still leaves a clean closing handshake.
+- [x] Record the new handshake guarantee in `README.md` plus the changelog/history entries so operators know what changed.
+- [x] Prove the helpers still parse cleanly with `python -m py_compile scripts/stt_from_file_rust_server.py scripts/stt_from_mic_rust_server.py`.
+- [x] Reproduce the resurfacing `recv_loop` reset in the 2025-11-15 Moshi logs and spell out why the clients still yank the socket before the server finishes closing.
+- [x] Let the shutdown helper own the close handshake so the senders only flush marker/silence, then wait for the server’s `Marker` before cancelling receive tasks.
+  - [x] Update `scripts/stt_from_file_rust_server.py` so `send_stream_end` no longer closes the WebSocket early.
+  - [x] Update `scripts/stt_from_mic_rust_server.py` so the receive loop keeps draining responses (even after Ctrl+C) until the server’s `Marker` arrives, and the socket closes via `_shutdown_session`.
+- [x] Refresh `README.md`, `CHANGELOG.md`, `ROADMAP.md`, and `IMPLEMENTATION_HISTORY.md` to capture the tightened handshake plus rerun `python -m py_compile scripts/stt_from_file_rust_server.py scripts/stt_from_mic_rust_server.py`.